 multi-phased construction in an operational hospital TO ACHIEVE CONTINUITY OF CARE

 Gilbane provided construction management services for a major project at the NewYork-Presbyterian Morgan Stanley Children’s Hospital.
 The multi-phased project spanned four years across various floors and departments.
 All construction activities were planned and coordinated within the fully occupied children’s hospital, which at times included working adjacent to patients in ICU beds.
+Extensive preconstruction effort included new infrastructure routing options, estimating to support multiple design options, full size mock-ups and laser scanning/3D modeling of existing conditions.
 The project components included a Pediatric MRI, exam suites, Antepartum Maternity Unit, Digestive Health, Pediatric Intensive Care Unit (PICU) and a Cardiac Neonatal Intensive Care unit (NICU).

 Multi-phased upgrades first took place to the existing MEP infrastructure of the Hospital’s north and central buildings to meet the service capacities necessary for the additional upgrades.
 This included the removal and replacement of equipment and associated distribution systems, such as chillers, air handling units, steam generators, expansion tanks, hydronic pumps, control panels, exhaust fans, pneumatic air stations and dry-coolers, as well as new medical-gas risers with future valves on each floor.
 The majority of the scope took place in the Hospital’s penthouse MER and adjacent roofs, requiring new steel dunnage and extensive coordination for equipment rigs and routing of distribution systems.